 On September 5, 2019, the Board authorized the issuance of 5,000 preferred shares to be designated as Series B Preferred Stock.
 The Series B Preferred Stock have a par value of \$0.0001, a stated value of \$1,200 and no voting rights.
 The Series B Preferred Stock included 10% cumulative dividends, payable quarterly.
 Upon the dissolution, liquidation or winding up of the Company, the holders of Series B Preferred Stock would be entitled to receive out of the assets of the Company an amount equal to the stated value, plus any accrued and unpaid dividends and any other fees or liquidated damages then due and owing for each share of Series B Preferred Stock before any payment or distribution shall be made to the holders of any Junior securities.
 The Series B Preferred Stock were redeemable at the Company's option, at percentages ranging from 120% to 135% for the first 180 days, based on the passage of time.
-The Series B Preferred Stock requested under conversion notices.
+The Series B were also redeemable at the holder's option, upon the occurrence of a triggering event which includes a change of control, bankruptcy, and the inability to deliver Series B Preferred Stock requested under conversion notices.
 The triggering redemption amount is at the greater of (i) 135% of the stated value or (ii) the product of the volume-weighted average price ("VWAP") on the day proceeding the triggering event multiplied by the stated value divided by the conversion price.
 As the redemption feature at the holder's option was contingent on a future triggering event, the Series B Preferred Stock was considered contingently redeemable, and as such the preferred shares were classified in equity until such time as a triggering event would occur, at which time they would be classified as mezzanine.